Francesco Pelle

 Francesco Pelle ([franˈtʃesko ˈpɛlle]; born 4 February 1977), nicknamed Ciccio Pakistan, is an Italian mobster belonging to the Pelle 'ndrina of the 'Ndrangheta in Calabria.
 Until his arrest in 2021, Pelle was considered to be one of the most dangerous and wanted fugitives in Italy.

 Biography

 Pelle is the son of Domenico Pelle known as Micu 'U Mata, according to investigators, Ciccio Pakistan was the protagonist in the San Luca feud, the war between the Pelle-Vottari against the Nirta-Strangio.
-Pelle is accused of having ordered the murder of Giovanni Luca Nirta, head of the rival 'ndrina, who survived the attack, during which, however, Maria Strangio, wife of Nirta, lost her life, who fell under the blows of the Pelle-Vottari killers.
-It would be a response to the ambush, which occurred a few months earlier, on the day of his son's birth, due to which he is confined to a wheelchair due to a blow to the back.
+Pelle is accused of having ordered the Maria Strangio's murder, who fell shot dead by the Pelle-Vottari killers in 2006 Christmas shooting, whose target was the husband Giovanni Luca Nirta, head of the rival 'ndrina who survived the attack.
+It would be a response to the ambush, which occurred in July earlier, on the day of his son's birth, due to which he is confined to a wheelchair due to a gunshot wound to the back.
 Revenge of the Nirta came in 2007 during the Duisburg massacre, where six people believed to be close to the Pelle were killed.